All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Contact us

-French Movies : how to benefit from the movie tax credit
+French Movies : how to benefit from the French movie tax credit

-Context: France is proud of its heritage and is determined to spread it worldwide although they already are the number one touristic destination in the world.
+Context: why the French Movie Tax credit?
+Because France is proud of its heritage and is determined to spread it worldwide although they already are the number one tourist destination in the world.
 Films and other fictions play a substantial part in this promotion.
-That is why the Ministry of Culture has set up important tax incentives for film producers, which are even more attractive for foreign companies.
+That is why the Ministry of Culture has set up important tax incentives for film producers, which are even more attractive to foreign companies.

-French movies incentives for corporations based in France (including therefore subsidiaries of foreign groups)
+French movie tax credit for corporations based in France (including therefore subsidiaries of foreign groups)

 Moreover, the tax credit cannot cause all subsidies to overtake 50% of the overall budget.